TrueBlocks/trueblocks-core/src/tools/getBalance/README.md

 ## getBalance

-Retrieve the balance of an address (or more than one) at the given block(s).
-You may specify multiple addresses or multiple blocks on the line, but not both. `block`, if not specified, defaults to `latest`.
+Retrieve the balance of an Ethereum address (or addresses) at the given block(s).
+You may specify multiple addresses and/or multiple blocks on the line with at least one address. `block_list`, if not specified, defaults to `latest`.

-`getBalance` retrieves the balance from the local Ethereum node (not QuickBlocks).
-Use the `--accounting` option of an account monitor to retrieve the balance from QuickBlocks.

 #### Usage